Ampelomyces quisqualis: Uses

-Ampelomyces quisqualis is up to 98% effective in controlling the powdery mildew Erysiphe cichoracearum on both young and old leaves of cucumber.
-It is used to control Podosphaera fuliginea on cucumber, another common cause of powdery mildew, but at the same time causes beige angular lesions on leaves and sunken greenish or tan lesions on fruit which reduces the value of the crop.
+Ampelomyces quisqualis is up to 98% effective in controlling the powdery mildew Golovinomyces tabaci on both young and old leaves of cucumber.
+It is used to control Podosphaera xanthii complex on cucumber, another common cause of powdery mildew, but at the same time causes beige angular lesions on leaves and sunken greenish or tan lesions on fruit which reduces the value of the crop.

 The conidia of Ampelomyces quisqualis have been formulated and marketed in pellet and powder form as "AQ10".
-In the laboratory these were only partially efficient; they did not reduce the size of colonies of the powdery mildew Podosphaera fuliginea to any significant extent, but reduced the number of new infections initiated.
+In the laboratory these were only partially efficient; they did not reduce the size of colonies of the powdery mildew Podosphaera xanthii s.l. (formerly Podosphaera fuliginea) to any significant extent, but reduced the number of new infections initiated.
 However, acceptable disease control has been achieved in various greenhouse and field-grown crops.
 It is usually necessary to repeat the applications, and high humidity and raindrops assist in spreading the mycoparasite to new mildew colonies.